-Stockholder Proposals for 2014 Annual Meeting
+Stockholder Proposals for 2015 Annual Meeting

-The submission deadline for stockholder proposals to be included in our proxy materials for the 2014 annual meeting of stockholders pursuant to Rule 14a-8 of the Exchange Act is December 17, 2013 except as may otherwise be provided in Rule 14a-8.
-All such proposals must be in writing and received by our Corporate Secretary at Pacific Biosciences of California, Inc., 1380 Willow Road, Menlo Park, CA 94025 by close of business on the required deadline in order to be considered for inclusion in our proxy materials for the 2014 annual meeting of stockholders.
+The submission deadline for stockholder proposals to be included in our proxy materials for the 2015 annual meeting of stockholders pursuant to Rule 14a-8 of the Exchange Act is December 17, 2014 except as may otherwise be provided in Rule 14a-8.
+All such proposals must be in writing and received by our Corporate Secretary at Pacific Biosciences of California, Inc., 1380 Willow Road, Menlo Park, CA 94025 by close of business on the required deadline in order to be considered for inclusion in our proxy materials for the 2015 annual meeting of stockholders.
 Submission of a proposal before the deadline does not guarantee its inclusion in our proxy materials.

-Advance Notice Procedure for 2014 Annual Meeting
+Advance Notice Procedure for 2015 Annual Meeting

 Under our Bylaws, director nominations and other business may be brought at an annual meeting of stockholders only by or at the direction of the Board of Directors or by a stockholder entitled to vote who has submitted a proposal in accordance with the requirements of our Bylaws as in effect from time to time.
-For the 2014 annual meeting of stockholders, a stockholder notice must be received by our Corporate Secretary at Pacific Biosciences of California, Inc., 1380 Willow Road, Menlo Park, CA 94025, no earlier than December 17, 2013 and no later than January 16, 2014.
-However, if the 2014 annual meeting of stockholders is advanced by more than 30 days prior to or delayed by more than 60 days after the one-year anniversary of the 2013 Annual Meeting of Stockholders, then, for notice by the stockholder to be timely, it must be received by our Corporate Secretary not earlier than the close of business on the 120th day prior to the 2014 annual meeting of stockholders, or (ii) the tenth day following the day on which public announcement of the date of such annual meeting is first made.
+For the 2015 annual meeting of stockholders, a stockholder notice must be received by our Corporate Secretary at Pacific Biosciences of California, Inc., 1380 Willow Road, Menlo Park, CA 94025, no earlier than December 17, 2014 and no later than January 16, 2015.
+However, if the 2015 annual meeting of stockholders is advanced by more than 30 days prior to or delayed by more than 60 days after the one-year anniversary of the 2014 Annual Meeting of Stockholders, then, for notice by the stockholder to be timely, it must be received by our Corporate Secretary not earlier than the close of business on the 120th day prior to the 2015 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the 2015 annual meeting of stockholders, or (ii) the tenth day following the day on which public announcement of the date of such annual meeting is first made.
 Please refer to the full text of our advance notice Bylaw provisions for additional information and requirements.
 A copy of our Bylaws may be obtained by writing to our Corporate Secretary at the address listed above.